MetPX/sarracenia/_sources/Contribution/Development.rst.txt

 If the flow_check.sh passes, then one has a reasonable confidence in the overall functionality of the python application, but the test coverage is not exhaustive.
-This is the lowest gate for committing changes to thy python code into the stable branch.
+This is the lowest gate for committing changes to thy python code into the development branch.
 It is more qualitative sampling of the most common use cases rather than a thorough examination of all functionality.
 While not thorough, it is good to know the flows are working.